Neeraj Chopra: India’s Olympic javelin hope

 Chopra is now back in training and has the Olympics in Tokyo firmly in his sights.

-First of all, he has to qualify for the Games: after that, anything is possible.
-2020 is set to be the biggest year yet for Neeraj Chopra.
+The young star is making up for lost time: with 2020 is set to be the biggest year yet for Neeraj Chopra.